 Keep snacks healthy, encourage drinking water and keep juice to a minimum.

 Even though your child is older now, it's important to realize that until age seven, television and movies are risky business.
-Because your child still can't differentiate between reality and fantasy, certain scenes-even in classic family entertainment movies-can terrify her and cause nightmares.
-Although television seems to have a calming effect on children because they watch it quietly, it is a very stimulating medium.
-The fast, animated pace and short segments are a suspected cause for making children impulsive and creating short attention spans, which become a problem in school.
+Because your child still can't differentiate between reality and fantasy, certain scenes, even in classic family entertainment movies, can terrify her and cause nightmares.
 Studies have shown that although children can learn from imitating television, they do not learn to think or solve problems.
 It's been proven that children who watch hours of television every day lag behind their peers in development.
 Remember, children can't set their own limits.

 Basic Guidelines for parent management of Television, Videos, and Computers: